 |TDS||0 - 54|

-Natural Habitat of the Giant Chocolate Gourami
+Photos of Giant Chocolate Gouramis

 Giant Chocolate Gouramis are only known from Indonesian parts of the island of Borneo.
 Their area is within the Mentaya River drainage and presumably in Southeast Asia in Indonesia's Central Kalimantan province.
 These fish inhabit still or sluggish peat swamps and forested blackwater streams that are usually littered with rotting leaves and fallen tree branches.